BSoDium/BSoDium/README.md

 ### Hey there 👋

 <p>
-  🙋 I'm a Software developer and former computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in Design, computer graphics and UI/UX research.
+  🙋 I'm a Software engineer and former computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in Design, computer graphics and UI/UX research.
 I believe open-source development to be a key building block of a fairer world wide web.
 </p>
 <p>
   💡 Want to know more about me?
 Check out my <a href="https://www.bsodium.fr">eportfolio</a> and may your wish be granted ✨